RobbieRotten/obsidian/content/Google Docs/Ethics, Law, and Justice Notes.md

   - Weird trial practices
     - Typically ask judges to disregard instead of object, but not the case here
       - Also warn barrister beforehand so they know (very casual)
-        - Didn’t happen
+        - Didn't happen
       - Actually live edited the VIS without family input,
         - Took so long court adjourned
         - No justification to what was cut out
       - Separated defendant and victim families
-    - Courts fixed these issues in May 2011 in ‘practice direction’
+    - Courts fixed these issues in May 2011 in 'practice direction'
       - Impact on the conduct of plea
         - Request a preliminary hearing
       - Did not address inter-personal treatment of victims in the courtroom